apsarabishwokarma/webdev-roadmap/interview-prep/javascript/basics/JS-basics.md

 console.log(fArray);
 ```

+### Nested Array in JavaScript

+- any array inside another array.
+- A nested array just means an array contains at least one inner array.

+let arr = [1, [2, 3], 4];

+Here:

+arr[0] → 1
+arr[1] → [2, 3]
+arr[2] → 4

+This is a nested array because one element is another array.

+- An array that contains other arrays as its elements is called a nested array.
+It allows us to create multi-dimensional data structures.
+- For example:
+  let nestedArray = [
+  [1, 2, 3],
+  ["a", "b", "c"],
+  [true, false, true]
+  ];
+  console.log(nestedArray[0]); // Output: [1, 2, 3]
+  console.log(nestedArray[1][1]); // Output: "b"
+  console.log(nestedArray[2][0]); // Output: true

+### Multidimensional Array

+- array of arrays.
+- A multidimensional array is an array that contains other arrays as its elements, allowing for the creation of more complex data structures.
+It can be thought of as an array of arrays.
+For example:

+Multidimensional array: A nested array used to represent data with 2 or more dimensions (rows/columns, grids, matrices).

+So:
+Every multidimensional array is a nested array, but not every nested array is treated as a multidimensional array.

+Nested Array
+└── Multidimensional Array
+If an array contains another array, it is nested.
+If those nested arrays are treated as dimensions (rows/columns), it is called a multidimensional array.

+// difference between callback and higher order function

+- A callback function is a function that is passed as an argument to another function and is executed after some operation has been completed.
+It allows us to handle asynchronous operations and perform actions once a certain task is finished.
+- A higher-order function is a function that takes one or more functions as arguments and/or returns a function as its result.
+It is a more general concept that encompasses callback functions.
+Higher-order functions can be used to create more abstract and reusable code by allowing functions to be passed around as first-class

+### Matrix:

+- a 2D array with equal row sizes.
+- A matrix is a specific type of multidimensional array that has two dimensions (rows and columns) and is typically used to represent mathematical data.
+In a matrix, each row has the same number of columns, creating a rectangular grid of values.
+For example:
+  let matrix = [
+  [1, 2, 3],
+  [4, 5, 6],
+  [7, 8, 9]
+  ];

+// a[i][j] means:
+// first get a[i]
+// then get [j] from that inner array.

+1

 ### 11. What is the difference between slice and splice in JavaScript?

 - The slice() method returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included).
 It does not modify the original array.
 For example: